romainnm/angular14plus-playground/README.md

     * To read signal value, signal needs to be called in template.
 E.g use __users().name__ instead of __users.name__
 * import `input` from core (__make sure it is LOWERCASE!__) - will be read-only!
     * syntax if not value set `input.required('')`
     * Note that there is no changes in how the parent will pass data to the input

+### Template Directive
+* *ngFor is deprecated, instead use @for block built-in syntax - Tracking is used by default now

 ### Vite
 * New Esbuilder builder (Vite) with Angular 16 - Default with Angular 17